Applying for Financial Aid

 After Your FAFSA is Submitted

-- Upon completing the application, students and parents may sign with their FSA ID.
-If not, students must print the FAFSA signature page, affix the appropriate signatures, and mail the document to the Central Processing Center.
+• Upon completing the application, students and parents may sign with their FSA ID.
+If not, students must print the FAFSA signature page, affix the appropriate signatures, and mail the document to the FAFSA Processing System (FPS).

-- Central Processing Center will perform the calculation to determine the student's financial aid eligibility.
+• FAFSA Processing System (FPS) will perform the calculation to determine the student's financial aid eligibility.

-- Within one to three days after the FAFSA is submitted the student should receive a Student Aid Report (SAR).
-The SAR is the official determination by the DOE about whether or not the student qualifies for different types of federal assistance.
-If a student receives a SAR that indicates they do not qualify for federal assistance, they should contact the Financial Aid Office to determine if alternative sources are available.
+• Within one to three days after the FAFSA is submitted the student should receive a FAFSA Submission Summary (FSS).
+The FAFSA Submission Summary (FSS) is the official determination by the DOE about whether or not the student qualifies for different types of federal assistance.
+If a student receives a FAFSA Submission Summary (FSS) that indicates they do not qualify for federal assistance, they should contact the Financial Aid Office to determine if alternative sources are available.

-- Review the SAR carefully and make corrections to any errors on the processed FAFSA.
+• Review the FAFSA Submission Summary (FSS) carefully and make corrections to any errors on the processed FAFSA.

-- Occasionally, the Department of Education will determine a student to be ineligible for financial aid.
-If a student receives a SAR that indicates they did not qualify for federal assistance, they should contact the Financial Aid Office for more information about their eligibility and alternative financial aid sources.
+• Occasionally, the Department of Education will determine a student to be ineligible for financial aid.
+If a student receives a FAFSA Submission Summary (FSS) that indicates they did not qualify for federal assistance, they should contact the Financial Aid Office for more information about their eligibility and alternative financial aid sources.

-- Students should monitor their online WISE accounts closely after they receive their SAR and are welcome to contact their Financial Aid Office.
+• Students should monitor their online student self-service account closely after they receive their FAFSA Submission Summary (FSS) and are welcome to contact their Financial Aid Office.

 Federal Eligibility Matches

-The Federal Central Processing Center matches a student's name, date of birth, and social security number with a variety of federal agencies including the Social Security Administration, Department of Homeland Security, Selective Service, Veteran's Administration and National Student Loan Data System.
+The Federal FAFSA Processing System (FPS) matches a student's name, date of birth, and social security number with a variety of federal agencies including the Social Security Administration, Department of Homeland Security, Veteran's Administration and National Student Loan Data System.
 If there are discrepancies in student FAFSA and federal agency information during the match process, the student will be asked to provide additional documentation, or actions, to confirm federal assistance eligibility.
-The student will be notified of federal match results on the SAR and the school will notify the student of requested documentation.
+The student will be notified of federal match results on the FAFSA Submission Summary (FSS) and the school will notify the student of requested documentation.
 Please monitor the student online WISE portal for possible missing documents and file status.

-PHSC's financial aid office processes and submits corrections electronically for the SAR to the Department of Education (DOE).
-The DOE transmits the correction to their services, Central Processing Center (CPS), who is contracted to process the financial aid applications.
+PHSC's financial aid office processes and submits corrections electronically for the FAFSA Submission Summary (FSS) to the Department of Education (DOE).
+The DOE transmits the correction to their services, FAFSA Processing System (FPS), who is contracted to process the financial aid applications.
 The procedures for corrections and updates apply to all federal student aid applicants.

-The Financial Aid Office will download the SAR into the PHSC student records system and process the corrected application.
-Within three to five business days, the student will receive an acknowledgment notice from the CPS once the submitted correction is processed.
-The Financial Aid Office then receives the corrected SAR electronically.
-Upon electronic receipt of the corrected SAR, the Financial Aid Office will complete the student's financial aid file.
+The Financial Aid Office will download the FAFSA Submission Summary (FSS) into the PHSC student records system and process the corrected application.
+Within three to five business days, the student will receive an acknowledgment notice from the FAFSA Processing System (FPS) once the submitted correction is processed.
+The Financial Aid Office then receives the corrected FAFSA Submission Summary (FSS) electronically.
+Upon electronic receipt of the corrected FAFSA Submission Summary (FSS), the Financial Aid Office will complete the student's financial aid file.

-All corrected SAR's must be submitted or received electronically by June 30, 2024 for the 2023-2024 academic year.
+All corrected FAFSA Submission Summary (FSS) must be submitted or received electronically by June 30, 2025 for the 2024-2025 academic year.
 Failure to provide the documentation necessary to complete the verification process by the established deadline may result in loss or repayment of financial aid awarded.

 All information and documentation submitted by the student and/or parent must be accurate and authentic.
 Students who purposely give false or misleading information may be fined, sentenced to prison, or both.